scds/text-analysis-2/object.md

 ![](assets/img/ner-results.png)

-You can, of course, omit some of the values from your `print` request if you would like to speed up the process.
+You can, of course, omit some of the values from your `print` request to limit the output to details of interest only.

 We have printed the named entities from the "wollstonecraft.txt" document, but the output is not particularly user-friendly.
 Our next step is to visualize the entities in the context of the document.